 Increased use of safe, inclusive and gender-sensitive WASH facilities

 The project will promote communities’ safe and sustainable adoption of WASH services and better hygiene practices.
-This will lead to improved WASH behaviours in target communities and institutions.
-At the institutional level, WASH behaviour change models will be used to promote healthy WASH practices, such as handwashing with soap, and safe disposal of child feces.
+This will lead to improved WASH behaviors in target communities and institutions.
+At the institutional level, WASH behavior change models will be used to promote healthy WASH practices, such as handwashing with soap, and safe disposal of child feces.
 At the community level, activities like the training of local students, artists, and leaders in hygiene promotion techniques will be used to increase knowledge of good hygiene practices.
 Also crucial to the project’s goals are improvements to MHM which will be supported by the training of health workers and health volunteers on MHM.
 The project will also support the Government in developing guidelines on key WASH practices.

 Improved income opportunities for women and youth